Written & Directed by Joss Whedon

 - The camera pans to Dawn's 'negative space' drawing in art class after she breaks down crying at the news of her mother's death.

 - Negative space is also employed prominently in many shots.
 Most noticeable when Buffy cannot look the paramedic in the face, during the awkward silence before Tara tells Buffy of her mother's death, and in the last shot between Dawn and Joyce.

 - Serious Business: Dawn freaking out because a boy she fancies said she was freaky.

-- Shutting Up Now: Tara starts to talk at the dinner table about how Willow likes to have her belly rubbed, then quickly realises she's getting into lurid territory.
+- Shutting Up Now: Tara starts to talk at the dinner table about how Willow likes to have her belly rubbed, then quickly realizes she's getting into lurid territory.

 - "Shut Up" Kiss: Tara kisses a distraught Willow to calm her down.

 - Smash Cut: Several of these are used for Mood Whiplash effect.

 - Sweeps Week Lesbian Kiss: Noticeably averted.
 The first onscreen Willow/Tara kiss was neither advertised in advance nor played for fanservice.

 - That Came Out Wrong: Again played seriously, with Buffy blurting out to Giles, "You're not supposed to move the body!" then her horrified look when she realizes what she just said.